amkessler/pycar/README.md

 The best option is to [file an issue report](https://github.com/rnagle/pycar/issues) of the bug so we can help you.

 You can also reach out to any of us [on Twitter](https://github.com/rnagle/pycar/blob/master/CONTRIBUTORS.md) or ping [PythonJournos](https://groups.google.com/forum/#!forum/PythonJournos).

+## TODO:

+[] IPython notebook for types and functions
+[] Clean IPython notebook for project 1
+[] Ipython notebook for project 2
+[] Take home?
+Let's get rid of this for now!
+[] Work on the "if we have time"